 Wingspan: 52.0-54.3 in

-Rough-legged Hawks aren’t as common in Arkansas as other types of hawks, but do have a non-breeding range throughout most of the state.
-For most of the year they’re found in the open Arctic tundra, where they also breed.
+Rough-legged Hawks aren’t as common in Arkansas as other types of hawks, but do have a non-breeding range throughout the state.
+In spring and summer they’re found in the open Arctic tundra where they breed.
 However, during the fall they migrate south to spend the winter in the much of the United States and southern Canada.
 It’s during the winter they’re found in Arkansas, though they tend to be harder to spot than other species.
-Their populations are pretty variable from year to year and often depend on how abundant lemmings, a major food source, are in the Arctic.
+Their populations are pretty variable from year to year.